 To be able to identify topics of study and research of interest in the Spanish-speaking world.

 The student must possess the basic metalinguistic terminology; must be able to recognize and classify the parts of discourse based on criteria pertaining to the morphological structure, the semantic value, the function.
 Strategic and referential skills are required, which will be further developed favoring the ability to use grammatical skills.Beginner students can supplement their language lessons with online courses from the University Language Centre.

-Lessons wull be blended.
 Students can communicate with the teacher through Teams platform Aulaweb and e-mail.Lessons are accompanied by the use of the Aulaweb platform where the topics dealt with in class are inserted from time to time.
 For the linguistic part, faced with the help of lecturers, students attending and not attending will be based on the indicated textbook.Students in possession of a language certificate corresponding to level B1 or higher issued are exempt from the written test.
+Teams nnjz02d

-Office hours: In consideration of the limitations imposed by the persistence of the pandemic, reception will take place by a call on the Teams platform after sending an email requesting an interview to the teacher.
+Ricevimento: Reception will take place by a call on the Teams platform after sending an email requesting an interview or an appointment to the teacher.